nyc-crh/site/content/gallery/first-billboard.md

 title: AHRC First Fundraising Billboard
 author: AHRC of New York City
 citation: >
- "AHRC First Fundraising Billboard" in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/first-billboard."
+ "AHRC First Fundraising Billboard," AHRC of New York City, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/first-billboard.
 imageFeatured: first-billboard.jpg
-imageFeaturedAlt: >
- Parent activists pose in front of a billboard that reads, "Retarded Children Can be Helped!
+imageFeaturedAlt: "Parent activists in front of a billboard that reads, \"Retarded Children Can be Helped!
 They need Research, Schools, Clinics.
-Give to the Association for the Help of Retarded Children
+Give to AHRC\""
+detailedDescription:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: Parents of children with intellectual and developmental disabilities come together to create day programs for their children, who were shut out of the public school system.
 caption: Parent activists pose in front of the AHRC's first fundraising billboard.
 The organization’s mission started out providing day programs and grew into a political advocacy organization.
 archive_source: The ARC, New York Historical Collection
 source_link: https://thearcny.pastperfectonline.com/photo/E11EC5CF-8939-4AF2-AA8B-451431910302
-copyright: The ARC, New York
+copyright: Under copyright.
+Used with permission.
+Courtesy of The ARC, New York.
 categories:
+- New York State
 - community activism
-- New York State
 tags:
 - disabled people
-- intellectual disability
+- intellectual disabilities
 questions:
 - When the state left parents with no option for educating their children in public schools, how did they respond?
 - When AHRC formed, what kind of support was available for parents who didn’t want to send their children away to an institution?